wizard2014/ttools/README.md

 Installation via Composer
 =====

+    $ composer require ttools/ttools

-Add this requirement to your composer.json file:
+Or, add the requirement directly to your composer.json file:

 <pre>
 {